Hazukiaoi/superpowers-game-ftween-plugin/readme.md

 [http://florentpoujol.github.io/superpowers-ftween-plugin](http://florentpoujol.github.io/superpowers-ftween-plugin)

+You can also find the doucmentation offline in the `public/docs` folder as well as access it offline via the [docs browser](https://github.com/florentpoujol/superpowers-docs-browser-plugin) plugin.

 ## Installation

 [Download the latest release](https://github.com/florentpoujol/superpowers-ftween-plugin/releases), unzip it, rename the folder to `ftween`, move it inside `app/plugins/florentpoujol/` then restart your server.